Storyteller * Producer * Workshop Leader

 That question launched a career.

-Ellouise is now a nationally known storyteller, Maryland cable show host and producer of a local storytelling series.
+Today Ellouise is a nationally known storyteller, Maryland local cable show host and producer of a storytelling series.
 Her “Flesh on Old Bones” workshop helps participants turn personal history into compelling stories others want to hear. www.ellouiseschoettler.com

 ” Ellouise Schoettler’s work reminds us what is best about being human: deep emotion, strong values unfailing courage and gratitude.
 An Uncommon Artist.”
 Elizabeth Ellis, National Storyteller.